docarray/docarray/docs/user_guide/representing/array.md

         nested_doc: Optional[BaseDoc]
     ```

-!!! note
-    Using optional field is slightly different in some case so watch out.
-But in a nutshell :
+Using nested optional fields differs slightly between DocList and DocVes, so watch out.
+But in a nutshell:

-    For nested BaseDoc
+When accessing a nested BaseDoc:
-    * DocList will return a list of document if the field is optional and a DocList if the field is not optional
+* DocList will return a list of documents if the field is optional and a DocList if the field is not optional
 * DocVec will return a DocList if all documents are there, or None if all docs are None.
 No mix of docs and None allowed!
-      * DocVec will behave the same with tensor field.
+* DocVec will behave the same for a tensor field instead of a BaseDoc

+More detailed information is provided in the sections below

-#### DocList with optional Field
+#### DocList with nested optional Field

-Let's take an example to illustrate the exact behavior
+Let's take an example to illustrate the exact behavior:

 ```python
 from typing import Optional